Debottam/OnnxRuntimeforAthena/README.md

 **Building onnxruntime from source using cmake** Dependencies
+* cmake-3.13 and higher
-* protobuf 3.6.1 and higher (tensorflow comes with a built in)
+* protobuf 3.6.1 and higher
 * Python 3.5 and higher
 * gcc>=5.0